BrunoReiis/Portfolio/README.md

 ### `npm install`

-Will instal all modules to run the website.
+Will install all modules to run the website.

 ### `npm start`